 Get a hobby

 Knitting, painting, sculpting, building stuff, gardening – whatever floats your boat, embrace a new hobby.
 Take a course on the subject, join an evening class, borrow a library book on the subject.
-Or simply pick up a paintbrush and go for it.
+Or pick up a paintbrush and go for it.
 The point here is to move your mind away from work and focus on something creative to relax.

 Buy some colouring books

-Colouring in isn't just for children; it's a great meditative and creative activity for adults too.
+Colouring in isn't just for children; it's a tremendous meditative and creative activity for adults too.
 Buy yourself some colourful pencils, and check out our recommended grown up colouring books to crayon those stresses away.

 Edit (and ideally ditch) your smartphone